Our Ethical Brand Ratings Explained

-Good on you brand ratings are prepared in good faith based on information available from independent sources and information published by the brands themselves.
-We are not responsible for failing to pass on positive information that a brand has not made public, or for errors made in good faith.
+Good On You brand ratings are prepared in good faith based on information available from independent sources and information published by the brands themselves.
+We are not responsible for failing to pass on positive information that a brand has not made public, for errors made in good faith or for new information that becomes available after a brand rating was prepared.
 We welcome any questions or contributions in relation to a rating.

 We strongly encourage brands to be fully transparent with their customers.
 We believe they should publish full details of their labour conditions, sourcing strategies, suppliers, and environmental and animal protection policies and impacts, and the labour, environment and animal expectations that they place on their suppliers.
 Your customers have a right to know!

 More detail on the rating system